jtlw99/Crack-Minecraft-Bedrock/README.md

-# Crack Minecraft Bedrock with easy 👍
+# Crack Minecraft Bedrock with easy 👍 (DOESNT WORK ANYMORE)

 **Note: please use this on your own risk, im not responsible for any problems!**